LIVE AT SHEA-STADIUM

 INTEREST.
 The original Dutch record appears to be extremely rare, and is historically very important, not only because it features the first appearance of What's the New Mary Jane, but also because it's one of the first European bootlegs. *****

 THE EUROPEAN BENBECULA VERSIONS

 The Benbecula version copied the original layout of the Offshore Record.
-This had a glossy red laminated cover and may have been pressed in Germany beginning in late 1972.
+This had a glossy red laminated cover and may have been pressed in Germany, starting in late 1972.
 The matrix number is NTT 10A / NTT 10B.
 The label was black with track listings.
 This is a rather common release, particularly in Europe.
 It had three different versions, the sequence of the first two is not known: